-In a city of 8 million people, between them speaking almost 200 languages, New York City is one of the most religiously diverse cities on earth.
-Ongoing challenges to peaceful coexistence and pluralism, especially post-9/11, include protecting religious freedom, balancing civil rights with heightened security concerns, countering hate speech and the prejudice that can lead to it, and providing welcome and civics education for immigrants arriving from other countries.
+In a city of 8 and a half million people speaking more than 200 languages, the ongoing challenges to religious pluralism include protecting religious freedom, balancing civil rights with heightened security concerns, countering hate speech and the prejudice that can lead to it, and providing welcome and civics education for immigrants arriving from other countries.

-The Interfaith Center of New York is committed to fighting Islamophobia.
-From 2012-2013, ICNY worked in coalition with T’ruah (formerly Rabbis for Human Rights North America), the Jewish Community Relations Council, United Methodist Women, Jews for Racial and Economic Justice, and Muslim Community Network to advocate successfully for disclaimers on anti-Muslim subway ads placed by the American Freedom Defense Initiative.
+The Interfaith Center of New York has long been committed to fighting Islamophobia.
+From 2012 to 2013, ICNY worked in coalition with T’ruah (formerly Rabbis for Human Rights North America), the Jewish Community Relations Council, United Methodist Women, Jews for Racial and Economic Justice, and Muslim Community Network to advocate successfully for disclaimers on anti-Muslim subway ads placed by the American Freedom Defense Initiative.
 More recently, ICNY submitted testimony to the Senate Judiciary Committee questioning the premise of its hearings “Willful Blindness —The Consequences of Agency Efforts to De-Emphasize Radical Islam in Combating Terrorism.”

-Finally, ICNY has partnered with the Micah Table on Police-Community Relations issues and an increase in the Living Wage for all New Yorkers.
-We continue to be members of the New York State Interfaith Network for Immigration Reform and continue to issue statements condemning acts of religiously- or ethnically-motivated violence in our city and across the country — for Senando Sen, Dr. Prabhjot Singh, the Sikh Community of Wisconsin, and Hindu leaders in Ozone Park.
+ICNY is also proud to support the SCAR act requiring social services that contract with the federal government to hold children separated from their parents, are ALSO accountable to state authorities.
+We continue to be members of the New York State Interfaith Network for Immigration Reform and continue to issue statements condemning acts of religiously- or ethnically-motivated violence in our city and across the country.